An Empirical Bayes Method for Chi-Squared Data: Introduction

 Our contribution is twofold.
 First, we formulate a somewhat unexpected model showing that Tweedie's formula can hold outside the exponential family.
 Secondly, we introduce new statistical tools to carry out a type of post-selection inference for chi-squared data.
 The rest of the paper is organised as follows.
-In Section~\ref{Sec-2}, we present a Bayesian hierarchical model for non-central chi-squared distributions and show that it is possible to derive an explicit formula for the posterior mean of the non-centrality parameter under an arbitrary prior.
-In Section~\ref{Sec-3}, we derive a formula for the posterior variance of the non-centrality parameter, which can then be used to construct posterior bands for the effect size.
-Section~\ref{Sec-4} suggests ideas to interpret the non-centrality parameter estimates.
+In Section~\ref{Sec-2}, we present a Bayesian hierarchical model, which can accommodate data from a large number of chi-squared tests.
+In Section~\ref{Sec-3}, we show that it is possible to derive explicit formulae for the posterior mean and variance of the noncentrality parameter from an unspecified prior, which are then employed to construct posterior intervals for the effect size.
+Section~\ref{Sec-3a} explains how to estimate log-density derivatives in the posterior mean and variance.
+Section~\ref{Sec-4} suggests ideas to interpret the noncentrality parameter estimates.
 Section~\ref{Sec-5} contains a simulation study on a sparse model with interaction effects, exploring possible applications to variable selection for high-dimensional data.
 Two real data examples are presented in Section~\ref{Sec-6}.
 Some concluding remarks are given in Section~\ref{Sec-7}.
+The proofs are in the appendix.